 “Water’s a whizz at helping lower Scope 1, 2 and 3 emissions.
 If water is heated with gas at you site, then Scope 1 emissions can be reduced by saving on the amount of water being heated.
 Hot water heated by electric heaters, would be under Scope 2 emissions, along with the amount of energy purchased overall.
 Water pumped around by electric pumps is also under Scope 2 emissions.

-“Hot water can cost between 2 to 4 times more than cold water, once energy costs are considered, and water efficient taps, showerheads and other measures can all help there.
-It’s important to know what water you’re using, where and when, along with checking site pipes, fittings and water meters, if they’re safe to access regularly, ideally once a month.”
+“Taking into account the cost of gas, the cost of hot water could now be over 4 times more than the cost of cold water from April 2022 – so water efficient taps, showerheads and other measures can all help there, reducing flow rates so overall water use should come down.
+It’s important to know what water you’re using, where and when, along with regularly checking site pipes, fittings and water meters, if they’re safe to access, ideally once a month.”

-With colder winter months ahead in 2022, it’s worth reviewing or introducing a water emergency plan for your site/s, so your employees know what to do if water was to stop suddenly at the workplace.
+With warmer – and colder months each year, it’s worth reviewing or introducing a water emergency plan for your site/s, so your employees know what to do if water was to stop suddenly at the workplace.
 Around 1 in 5 businesses have had a water issue on-site, with almost one in ten having to shut their site for an hour or more, after a water issue on-site.
 Knowing what to do and where you’d get water if you need it is essential.

 From providing expertise and installing hundreds of data loggers in 2021 – for organisations to see water use over a 24-hour period – and spot opportunities – to a tree-planting partnership to help, amongst other benefits, manage surface water that can cause extra flooding, we’re taking action as part of our Commitment to the Environment.

 And Water Plus is being recognised this month with an International Green Apple Environment Award for their awareness-raising about using water more effectively amongst customers, their employees and helping organisations cut water waste.